 The rates for hospital-acquired infection may be greater in high-risk patients, for example those patients

-- with long-term drainage tubes; - who have had their bladder removed due to cancer; - who have had a long stay in hospital; or - who have been admitted to hospital many times.
+- With long-term drainage tubes. - Who have had their bladder removed due to cancer. - Who have had a long stay in hospital. - Who have been admitted to hospital many times.